Research PapersRequirements Engineering 2025

 The RE 2025 Research Track welcomes original papers focusing on traditional RE topics, such as requirements elicitation, analysis, prioritisation, documentation, validation, evolution, and maintenance.
 It also highly encourages papers covering novel areas at the boundary of RE and other disciplines, including but not limited to software engineering/computer science at large, mechanical/electronic/civil and other engineering, business, social science, psychology, anthropology, and the humanities.

 In addition, this year, we particularly encourage submissions addressing the theme “Future-proofing Requirements Engineering”.
 This theme focuses on innovating requirements engineering by embracing AI, DevOps, sustainability, security, personalization, and agile practices.
+As we navigate an increasingly diverse world, we also encourage reflections on how requirements engineering can recognize and respond to the varying needs of a global and heterogeneous user base.
 It aims to equip professionals with the tools and methodologies needed to address the evolving challenges and opportunities in software development, ensuring robust, user-centric, and adaptable systems.

 Download the flyer of the Call for Papers here